p/vcproj2cmake/README.txt

   (not recommended - the non-user file will be overwritten on each repository update, thus restoring all settings to default)
-- in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb PROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects)
+- in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb PROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects [parsing of .sln solution files is unfortunately not supported yet])
 - copy all required cmake/Modules, cmake/vcproj2cmake and samples (provided by the vcproj2cmake source tree!) to their respective paths in your project source tree
-- after successfully converting the .vcproj file to a CMakeLists.txt, start your out-of-tree CMake builds:
+- after successfully having converted the .vcproj file to a CMakeLists.txt, start your out-of-tree CMake builds:
   - mkdir ../[PROJECT_NAME].build_toolkit1_v1.2.3_unicode_debug
   - cd ../[PROJECT_NAME].build_toolkit1_v1.2.3_unicode_debug
   - ccmake -DCMAKE_BUILD_TYPE=Debug ../[PROJECT_NAME] (alternatively: cmake ../[PROJECT_NAME])